ronkok/Temml/docs/administration.md

 - `macros`: `object`.
 A collection of custom macros.
 The easy way to create them is via a preamble, noted just above.
 Alternatively, you can provide a set of key-value pairs in which each key is a new Temml function name and each value is the expansion of the macro.
 Example: `macros: {"\\R": "\\mathbb{R}"}`.
 - `annotate`: `boolean`.
 If `true`, Temml will include an `<annotation>` element that contains the input TeX string.
 Note: this will defeat [soft line breaks](./supported.html#line-breaks) in Firefox. (default: `false`)
 - `leqno`: `boolean`.
 If `true`, display math has `\tag`s rendered on the left instead of the right, like `\usepackage[leqno]{amsmath}` in LaTeX. (default: `false`)
 - `preventTagLap`: `boolean`.
 This option affects the horizontal alignment of `displayMode` math and `\tag`s.
 The default (`false`) acts in the LaTeX manner and centers the math.
 That’s good in a wide container, but if the container is narrow, the tag will overlap the math.
 The `preventTagLap: true` option acts differently.
-It will first place the tag and then center the math in the remainder of the container, with no overlap. `preventTagLap: true` is probably a good choice if you are targeting mobile.
+It will first place the tag and then center the math in the remainder of the container, with no overlap.
+If you are targeting mobile, `preventTagLap: true` is probably a good choice .
 - `colorIsTextColor`: `boolean`.
 In LaTeX, `\color` is a switch, but in early versions of MathJax and KaTeX, `\color` applied its color to a second argument, the way that LaTeX `\textcolor` works.
 Set option `colorIsTextColor` to `true` if you want `\color` to work like early MathJax or KaTeX. (default: `false`)
 - `errorColor`: `string`.
 A color string given in the format `"#XXX"` or `"#XXXXXX"`.
 This option determines the color that unsupported commands and invalid LaTeX are rendered in. (default: `#b22222`)
 - `maxSize`: `number`.
 All user-specified sizes, e.g. in `\rule{500em}{500em}`, will be capped to `maxSize` ems.
 If set to `Infinity` (the default), users can make elements and spaces arbitrarily large.